ICCCIVY/2420-Assignment-1/README.md

 3. Creating a Project and Droplet in DigitalOcean

+4. Connect to Your Droplet via SSH

-4. Installing `doctl` Command-line Tool
+5. Installing `doctl` Command-line Tool

-5. Creating cloud-init file
+6. Creating cloud-init file

-6. Creating a Droplet Using doctl (with the cloud-init file)
+7. Creating a Droplet Using doctl (with the cloud-init file)